Stock availability

 My role

-When I started working at HYPE my first job was to start collecting data to highlight any consistent issues and problems that users were experiencing whilst using or navigating the website to make purchases.
+I started collecting data to highlight any consistent issues and problems that users were experiencing whilst using the website to make purchases.

 We had platforms such as Trustpilot and Zendesk which gave a great overview and allowed me to make a list of the most common issues.
 We also had Google Analytics, but this wasn’t properly embedded so the data was very unreliable.